8 Security & Auditing

 Secureflag on cookies that are set.
 This prohibits your users’ browsers from sending their RStudio Connect cookies to a server without an HTTPS-secured connection.

-Server.ContentTypeSniffing setting can be used to configure the
+Server.ContentTypeSniffing setting can be used to configure HTTP responses with the

-X-Content-Type-Options HTTP header.
-This protects your users from a certain class of malicious uploads and is enabled by default.
+X-Content-Type-Options header.
+This header can protect your users from a certain class of malicious uploads.

-X-Content-Type-Options HTTP header will be set to a value of
+X-Content-Type-Options HTTP header is given the value of

 For the purposes of the